ent/ent/doc/md/schema-fields.md

 ## Default Values

 **Non-unique** fields support default values using the `Default` and `UpdateDefault` methods.
+You can also specify `DefaultFunc` instead to have a custom generator.

 ```go
 // Fields of the User.